ps-tuebingen-courses/pl1-lecture-notes/src/16-continuations-2/continuations-2.md

 import Exp._
 ```

-For CPS transformed terms, we define two different syntactic categories: Values (`CPSVal`) and Expressions (`CPSExp`).
+For CPS transformed terms, we define two different syntactic categories: Serious expressions (`SeriousExp`) and trivial expressions (`TrivExp`).
-By "values", we mean terms that "return", that is, terms that are different from applications of functions
+By "trivial", we mean terms that "return" and have no control effect - in our language these are terms that are different from applications of functions
 or continuations (neither of which returns).
 Additions (`CPSAdd`) are also values in this regard: We assume addition
 to be built-in and not requiring CPS-transformations.

+The terminology of serious and trivial expressions was introduced by John C. Reynolds in his seminal 1972 paper on "Definitional interpreters for higher-order programming languages".

-The syntax makes clear that all arguments of a function application are values - hence no nesting of applications
+The syntax makes clear that all arguments of a function application are trivial - hence no nesting of applications
 can occur.
 Furthermore, the syntax differentiates between defining an ordinary function (`CPSFun`) which, when translated,
 gets an additional continuation parameter, and Continuation Functions (`CPSCont`), which are the result of the CPS
 transformation.
 Correspondingly, we have two different forms of applications, `CPSContAp` and `CPSFunAp`.